salvois/DiscriminatedOnions/README.md

     /// Creates a new result containing Error(errorValue) public static Result<T, TError> Error<T, TError>(TError errorValue);

+    /// Returns an object representing an Ok(resultValue) that can be implicitly assigned to a Result<T, TError> of any TError public static PartialResultOk<T> Ok<T>(T resultValue);

+    /// Returns an object representing an Error(errorValue) that can be implicitly assigned to a Result<T, TError> of any T public static PartialResultError<TError> Error<TError>(TError errorValue);

     /// Returns binder(v) if result is Ok(v) or Error(e) if it is Error(e)